Madico

 It’s been a year, which means it’s time to start asking yourself a few questions.
 In the last 12 months, have you worn those bright red skinny jeans?
 How many times have you used two blenders at the same time?
 Did you change your furnace filter?
 When you think spring cleaning, you typically imagine going through closets-full of clothes and any overflowing cabinets.
 But if you aren’t thinking about cleaning up your home’s energy usage, you’re falling short.
+As you overhaul your home this spring, think about these four energy-saving tips.

 Tip 1: Dust it Off